Sometimes dreams come true.

 -Leveled up to Manager in the 2016′ fall

-After June 2009, I did have to decide what to do of my career: I studied IELTS test of English and I achieved the Advanced Level under British Council Final Test, for first; then, I prepared the Italian Final Test of Engineering: after 4 steps in Bologna (BO), I have been a member of the Italian National Border of Engineers, class A, Sector Industrial Engineering, since that time, it was year 2010.
+After June 2009, I studied IELTS test of English and I achieved the Advanced Level.
+Then, I prepared the Italian Final Test of Engineering: after 4 steps in Bologna (BO), I have been enrolled as a member of the Italian National Border of Engineers, class A, Sector Industrial Engineering, since that time, it was year 2010.

 Therefore, I prepared a long final dissertation, where I could learn directly from the field.